RACINGSLOTH/racingsloth-web/README.md

 # racingsloth-web-linear
 The Linear template variant of the RACINGSLOTH website.
-2015 © RACINGSLOTH Productions.
+2016 © RACINGSLOTH Productions.
 All rights reserved.
-Design: TEMPLATED
-Images: Unsplash